pzol/deterministic/README.md

   that identifier.
 If the `Result` is a `Failure`, then the entire chain will be short-circuited and the `Failure` will be returned as the result of the `in_sequence` call.
+* `let` - Execute the provided block and assign its result to the specified identifier.
+The result can be anything - it is *not* expected to be a `Result`.
+This is useful for simple assignments that don't need to be wrapped in a `Result`.
+E.g. `let(:four) { 2 + 2 }`.
 * `and_then` - Execute the provided block and expect a `Result` as its return value.
 If the `Result` is a `Success`, then the chain continues, otherwise the chain is short-circuited and the `Failure` will be returned as the result